simonvh/gimmemotifs-manuscript/manuscript.md

 hematopoietic cell types.
 We identified known lineage regulators, as well as motifs for factors that are less well studied in a hematopoietic context.
-This illustrates how `gimme maelstrom` can serve to identify cell type-specific transcription factors.
+This illustrates how `gimme maelstrom` can serve to identify cell type-specific transcription factors and has the potential to discobver

 In conclusion, GimmeMotifs is a flexible and highly versatile framework for transcription factor motif analysis.
 Both command line and programmatic use in Python are supported.
 One planned future improvement to GimmeMotifs is the support of more sophisticated motif models.
 Even though the PFM is a convenient representation, it has certain limitations.
 A PFM cannot model inter-nucleotide dependencies, which are known to affect binding of certain TFs.
 Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA],